- Download our Singapore Schools Guide

 Mental health in Singapore

-It's not uncommon to experience problems with emotional well-being through concerns about work, family, finances, or the future while neglect or abuse may also negatively affect one's mental health.
+It's not uncommon to experience problems with emotional well-being through concerns about work, family, finances, or the future, while neglect or abuse may also negatively affect one's mental health.
 There are plenty of places to seek support in Singapore.
-Below are some useful names and numbers that expats experiencing mental distress can use while in Singapore.
+Below are some helpful names and numbers that expats experiencing mental distress can use while in Singapore.

 Useful resources